Tuesday, October 31, 2017

 Misfits

-The stagecoach carries nine, seemingly incompatible passengers:
+The stagecoach is driven by Buck (played by Andy Devine) and carries eight, seemingly incompatible passengers:

-- the gambler Hatfield (John Carradine)
+- the gentleman gambler Hatfield (John Carradine);

-- the prostitute Dallas (Claire Trevor)
+- the prostitute Dallas (Claire Trevor);

-- the flamboyant alcoholic Doc Josiah Boone (Thomas Mitchell)
+- the flamboyant alcoholic Doc Josiah Boone (Thomas Mitchell);

-- the timid whiskey salesman Samuel Peacock (Donald Meek)
+- the timid whiskey salesman Samuel Peacock (Donald Meek);

 From left to right: Buck, Curly, Hatfield,